CambridgeAssessmentResearch/intsvyExtras/README.md

 Authors: Matthew Carroll & Tom Benton

-This repository contains some add on functions for analysis of PISA data.
+This repository contains some add-on functions for analysis of PISA data.
 The functions draw heavily upon code written from  the existing R package *intsvy* by Caro and Biecek (2017).

 Rather than a full R package, this repository simply contains the code for the functions, and some documentation written in markdown